pippokill/breakvic/README.md

 > 100 poke7680+y\*22+x,81:goto30

-Lines 110 and 120 are executed when the player uses the joystick (see lines 40 and 50) for moving the player bar.
+Lines 110 and 120 are executed when the player uses the joystick (see lines 40 and 50) for moving the player paddle.

 > 110 poke8164+bx,32:poke8164+bx+1,32:bx=bx-1:goto60